yyd-yyn/GDV-tutorials/README.md

 python -m venv .venv
 ```

+*Do not forget to use ```python3``` instead of ```python``` on MacOS.*

 Next, we need to enable the VENV.
 The VENV will only be active for the current terminal session.
-Closing the terminal
-and re-opening it will disable the VENV.
+Closing the terminal and re-opening it will disable the VENV.
 So always make sure to enable it before you start developing.

 ```shell
 # For Windows use